m4r35n357/VisualOptimizers/README.md

 make CCC=gcc test-16d
 make CCC=gcc test-multi-16d
 ```
-shows bulk mode Nelder-Mead, and cut (both strategies).
+shows bulk mode Nelder-Mead, and cut.
 The "multi" target runs stats.
 Fewer models than 8D.
-The cut optimizers are still hanging on at 16D, but the "curse of dimensionality" means that they will need an eye-watering number of iterations to work at 32D.
+The cut optimizer is still hanging on at 16D, but the "curse of dimensionality" means that they will need an eye-watering number of iterations to work at 32D.

 ```
 make CCC=gcc test-32d